 - Make a list of any other people who were there: how might they have remembered the incident?
 What did they say or do at the time?

 - Identify the heart of your memory: work out what message, moment or feeling it is that you really want to share.
 Is it something very unusual?
 Or something most people will identify with – there are space for both types, it’s just good to know which you are writing!

 When you hear the word ‘memoir’ you might be thinking it only covers big, thick paperbacks or hardbacks, but that’s not the case.
 There are plenty of places you can share memoirs of a whole range of different lengths and sizes, so it’s up to you to work out how long your story needs to be.

 If you’re planning on telling a big chunk of your life story, then a book-length manuscript might be just the ticket.
 If what you really want to do is write about a small humorous or heart-breaking incident, you’re probably better off thinking about something that’s only a few hundred or thousand words long.

 Memoir essays give you the chance to explore a moment from your past in a way that’s quick and easy for other people to read.
-You’ll find some good examples on Electric Typewriter(this will open in a new window).
+You’ll find some good examples on Electric Typewriter.

 Work out how much you want to share